 And then all you have to do is place it in a preheated 350 degree oven for about an hour and a half or until the skin is nicely browned and crispy.
 So easy.
 No basting required.

-The skin was deliciously crispy while the meat under it stayed nice and moist.
+The skin on the cooked turkey was deliciously crispy while the meat under it stayed nice and moist.
 What more could you want?

 It definitely made the whole dinner so much easier to prepare!